ploigos/ploigos-containers/README.md

 ## Build

-The following commands can be used for building these images locally
+The following commands can be used for building these images locally.

-### With Red Hat Subscription
-The `openscap-scanner` RPM for RHEL is currently only available to those with a Red Hat subscription, so to build the `ploigos-tools-openscap` image on ubi8 these commands must be run from a RHEL 8 system with valid Red Hat subscriptions.

 ```
 podman build --tag ploigos-base                                                            ploigos-base